 The framework was launched by Universities HR in 2010.
 Developed in conjunction with PricewaterhouseCoopers and in collaboration with the Higher Education Funding Council for England, the PMF is a framework to enable higher education institutions to measure the effectiveness of their people management interventions and activities, against internal and external comparators, and over time, using both common and individually developed measures.

-Use of the People Management Framework is free to institutions in full and associate membership of Universities HR, and to institutions in receipt of HEFCE funding.
+Use of the People Management Framework is free to institutions in full and associate membership of Universities HR.
 To register your institution to use the PMF and be issued with a licensed copy of the software, you will need to complete the form, available here.

 To download a demonstration video about the PMF, an information leaflet and the PMF mini-guide, please see below:

 If you have questions about the use, development and plans for ongoing use of the PMF, please contact Helen Scott, UHR's Executive Director, via email@example.com or 07592 504951.

 The user institution understands that the People Management Framework (PMF) and User Guidance is made available for use with the following terms and conditions.